 Zhong Xin Dao is a living art.
 The co-founders are father and son and are still teaching publicly.
 This matters to me.
 It is why I chose to become a disciple.
 (Note: Since this was written, Sijo Chin has passed)

 As some of you know, I was born 10 weeks early and at age 8 I had a childhood disease that kills or paralyzes 99% of victims.
 I was fortunate to survive birth and disease with minor neurological damage and some dura matter scarring.
 Competitive swimming, weightlifting, kickboxing, heavy manual labor and life's stresses made me a back surgery candidate by age 30.
 I chose to train my way out of it.
 Approaching 50, I'm better in every way than at 20.
 All the postural and 99% of the the neurological damage is resolved.
 The heavy yin emphasis of my previous training was not able to restore full range of motion and addressed none of the specific neurological damage on my left side.
 Zhong Xin Dao's precisely balanced view of Tai Chi Principles and vigorous partner training enabled me continue my healing process.

 I seek the intensive retreat training format.
 Neuroscience clearly shows that real change requires intensive, immersive and sustained efforts.
 The worldwide Zhong Xin Dao training community provides many opportunities for this sort of experience.

 I value real world testing.
 We systematically test ourselves.
-I appreciate this completness.